BMT Group: Employee ownership

-BMT Group Ltd is a company limited by guarantee with its assets held in an Employee Benefit Trust.
+BMT Group Limited is a company limited by guarantee with its assets held in an Employee Benefit Trust.
 The remit of the EBT is to ensure the long-term sustainability of the group with the employees as beneficiaries.
 The EBT trustees are chaired by Wendy Barnes and include other non-executive directors from the board of BMT and a wholly independent external trustee.

 Notable defence projects

 Queen Elizabeth-class aircraft carrier design

 BMT gained prominence in 2003 when the Secretary of State for Defence revealed the crucial design role of BMT Defence Services in the Future Aircraft Carriers programme.
 The company provided much of the design expertise within the Thales CVF Team, whose design was taken forward into the alliance with BAE Systems to create what is now the Royal Navy’s Queen Elizabeth-class aircraft carrier.

 Other naval projects

-Another project is the conversion of the UK MoD's Longbow trials platform to perform sea trials on the PAAMS missile system to be fitted to the UK's Type 45 destroyers.
+Another project is the conversion of the Ministry of Defence Longbow trials platform to perform sea trials on the PAAMS missile system to be fitted to the UK's Type 45 destroyers.

 The firm is a member of Team 31, the winning team selected to design and build the UK’s new Type 31 frigate for the Royal Navy, alongside Babcock, Thales and Odense Maritime Technology.

-The US Navy’s high-speed Sea Fighter (FSF-1) “X-Craft” catamaran is also a BMT design.
+The United States Navy’s high-speed Sea Fighter (FSF-1) “X-Craft” catamaran is also a BMT design.